udexon/Phoom/README.md

 3. We can now build up our background subtraction algorithm using this code base.

-4. You can just download the code from the directory above and unpack it in a path accessible by http server.
+4. You can just download the code from the directory above and unpack it in a path accessible by http server to run it.
+No additonal set up is required.

 ### Future Work